 The signs were there before his seminal 2010 album Swim, though.
-"Niobe", the closing track on Andorra, has a latent rave aesthetic to it and Snaith has never felt fully at home on either side of the electronic/organic divide.
-"I remember there being a time when you had to make a choice between the two," he says.
+"Niobe," the closing track on Andorra, has a latently ravey aesthetic to it, and Snaith has never felt fully at home on either side of the electronic/organic divide.
+"I remember there being a time when you had to make a choice between the two," he tells THUMP.
 "Even at that time, I didn't.
 I was so interested in both things – but it was definitely like if you had a guitar, you couldn't listen to a house record or whatever, you know?
 I came across that mindset a lot and I always thought it was ridiculous."

 "I guess we kinda don't fit in anywhere in the live circuit," Snaith continues.
 "We come across dance music acts that look at us strange because we have a guitar on stage, or we're playing next to guitar bands and we come up with like a synth arpeggio and everybody's like, 'what's this?'
 We still have that thing where we don't really fit in, but that's the thing that I love the most about the show.
 We're kinda this hybrid thing that managed to straddle a few different worlds."

 Snaith's unique musical perspective makes more sense when you find out that he moved to London fourteen years ago.
 In fact, early UK garage was a big influence.
 "The first time I heard those 2-step records, they really blew my mind," he says.
 "That sensation has never left me.
-I've always loved those records, all the stuff on Locked On, Dem 2 and Todd Edwards.
+I've always loved those records, all the stuff on Locked on, and Dem 2, Todd Edwards.
 They always sound fresh and exciting to me.
 That like super swung deal, it's always been something I really loved."

 It was towards the end of writing Andorra, released in 2007, that he felt a pull towards electronic tones.
 "I started to get more back into dance music and going to clubs more," he says.
 The story goes that a turning point was seeing Theo Parrish at London's tiny darkroom of a nightflub, Plastic People.
 Snaith continues, "I just became friends with more DJs and saw the club as an exciting place to think about music."
 It wasn't his local pub DJs that were his mates, though.
 It was guys like Kieren Hebden (Four Tet) and Sam Sheperd (Floating Points).
 Not bad company if you're thinking along the lines of lefty electronic music.